 Now, let’s jump right into our review of the best streaming solution options for universities and other educational settings.

 Brightcove is a video hosting company focused on marketing and more.
 The Brightcove client-base consists mainly of medium and large-scale businesses.
-Video Cloud is the core service for streaming over the Brightcover platform, which includes the following functionality:
+Video Cloud is the core service for streaming over the Brightcove platform, which includes the following functionality:

 The Brightcove platform includes a number of different APIs.
 These allow broadcasters to extend, customize, and integrate the platform in a wide variety of ways.